dhis2/dhis2-docs/src/tutorials/configure-oidc-with-okta.md

 ### Summary

-At this point you should be automatically logged into DHIS 2 throgh Okta, without having entered any DHIS 2 credentials.
+At this point you should be automatically logged into DHIS 2 through Okta, without having entered any DHIS 2 credentials.

 This guide has explained how to set up an Okta application and user, set up a DHIS 2 user mapped to the Okta user, how to configure DHIS 2 for Okta OIDC and how to log in using Okta.
 You can repeat the DHIS 2 user and configuration steps for additional DHIS 2 instances in order to include them in the Single Sign-On setup.